 In the Debt Market, the trading of many securities takes place.
 All these securities individually have a different set of qualities and serve different purposes.
-All those issuers of these securities according to their financial requirements and available options selects the best debt instrument.
+All those issuers of these securities, according to their financial requirements and available options, select the best debt instrument.
 They are as follows:-

 Issuance of Corporate Bonds sometimes takes place with a call option and put option.
-In the case of a call option, the company can call back their bonds once a particular time has passed.
-In the case of a put option, the investors can sell their bonds, back to the company after a particular time or date as indicated at the time of issuance.
+In the case of a call option, the company can call back its bonds once a particular time has passed.
+In the case of a put option, the investors can sell their bonds back to the company after a particular time or date as indicated at the time of issuance.

 These are debt instruments, mostly issued by the Central Bank of the country, in the place of the Central or State Government.
 These securities can be for the long term or short term.
 These securities give a fixed coupon rate to the investors.
-The yield of Government securities are mostly considered as a benchmark for return and are even considered as a risk-free rate.
+The yield of Government securities is mostly considered as a benchmark for return and is even considered as a risk-free rate.
 Treasury Bills are short-term securities.
-Long term Government securities include instruments like Dated Securities or Bonds.
+Long-term Government securities include instruments like Dated Securities or Bonds.